Encore $169 vs Virtuoso+ $249 vs Sette $499 — 2026?

 The Sette is 2x the price because espresso demands it.
 Flat burrs cost more.
 Scales cost more.
 Precision is expensive.

 If you're not pulling espresso, the Encore pays for itself in peace of mind, no guessing, no overcomplication, just consistent coffee every morning.
+If you're set on the Encore family but want espresso-fine grinds, see our Baratza Encore ESP vs ESP Pro comparison, that's the $100 decision worth thinking about.

 How We Evaluated